yangzi33/yangzi33.github.io/miscellaneous.md

 ---

-- Huge fan of [Formula 1®](https://www.youtube.com/user/Formula1), as well as other motorsports championships such as the GT series.
+- Huge fan of [Formula 1®](https://www.youtube.com/user/Formula1), as well as other motorsport championships such as the GT series.

-- I speak Madarin, Cantonese, and English.
-I can read Japanese.
+- I speak English, Mandarin, and Cantonese.

 - [How to pronounce my name](https://www.name-coach.com/ziyue-yang-6de7fde3-3026-4cd1-acfa-5b7c30cc036e?share_trigger=true): similar to "zee", "you" in English.